-My persistence paid off when I met Dr. Hughes and underwent his non-pharmaceutical protocol to HEAL my brain, not merely manage the symptoms of TBI.
-The improvement and healing my brain experienced between my first and second WAVI scans were of the magnitude Dr. Hughes had not seen before.
-While my results were exciting, it was important to know why I had such a positively dramatic reaction to his protocol.
+My persistence paid off when I began treatment to heal my TBI.
+The improvement and healing my brain experienced between my first and second WAVI scans were of the magnitude my doctor had not seen before.
+While my results were exciting, it was important to know why I had such a positively dramatic reaction to the protocol.

 The doctor asked me how long I personally had been executing this process.
 I told him nearly 20 years.
 “That explains it,” he exclaimed.